BMW Motorrad: Duolever

 In 2004, BMW announced the K1200S, incorporating a new front suspension based upon a design by Norman Hossack.
 BMW recognised this fact but paid Hossack no royalties.
 BMW named its new front suspension the Duolever.
 As of 2018, the Duolever has been used on all K1300 and K1600 models.

 The official BMW Motorrad explanation of the duolever includes this:

 The advantage of this front wheel suspension on the motorcycle market at present is its torsional rigidity.
 The BMW Motorrad Duolever front wheel suspension is not influenced by negative forces in the same manner as a conventional telefork whose fixed and take-off tubes twist laterally as well as longitudinally during jounce/rebound and steering.
 Its two trailing links absorb the forces resulting from the jounce/rebound and keep the wheel carrier stable.
 Thus, any torsioning is excluded and the front wheel suspension is very precise.
 The steering commands of the rider are converted directly and the feedback from the front wheel is transparent in all driving conditions.

 A kinematical anti-dive effect is additionally achieved, just as for the Telelever, due to the arrangement of the trailing link bearings.
 While a conventional telefork during strong braking manoeuvres jounces heavily or locks, the Duolever still has sufficient spring travel remaining in this situation and therefore the rider can still brake into the corner extremely late yet directionally stable.

+Protective clothing

+BMW Motorrad has long produced protective clothing for motorcyclists.
+In MotoCAP's independent testing, BMW PaceGuard pants became the world's first textile trousers to achieve a 4-star safety rating (the highest rating achieved by non-leather trousers).